-Master of Arts in Special Education student's registration is maintained and processed by the Education Program Coordinator.
+Master of Education in Special Education student's registration is maintained and processed by the Financial Aid Office in conjunction with the Education Program Coordinator.
 The Coordinator will monitor your plan of study and will register students accordingly as deemed by the student's plan of study.
 It is the student's responsibility to contact the Coordinator if he/she needs to drop or withdrawal from their courses.
 Courses may be dropped with 100% refund or withdrawn by the published dates accordingly.
 These dates can be found for your courses each semester on:

-- your Registration Email Confirmation for that given semester/session that is emailed to you by the Coordinator; - the Master of Arts in Special Education website augie.edu/masped; and on - your course syllabus.
+- your Registration Email Confirmation for that given semester/session that is emailed to you by the Coordinator; - the Master of Education in Special Education website: http://augie.edu/academics/graduate-education/master-education-special-education; and on - your course syllabus.